UnaviaMedia/note_stack/README.md

 - [Redux Docs](http://redux.js.org/)

 ## Installation
 Download or clone the repository after configuring the server setup and extract (ie. in home directory).
+Note, it currently has a lot of debuggin features still enabled, both for ease of development as well as enabling following the flow of events/actions.
+For example, the project still uses Webpacks dev middleware, so it needs to be run with `npm run start` which starts the webpack build and loads it internally.
-Developed on Ubuntu 16.04.
+- Developed on Ubuntu 16.04.

 ```bash
 # MySQL